HackTestes/NVML-GPU-Control/README.md

     --time-interval OR -ti <TIME_SECONDS>
           Time period to wait before probing the GPU again.
 Works for all actions that run in a loop

+    --retry-interval OR -ri <TIME_SECONDS>
+          Time period in seconds to wait before trying to issue commands to the GPU again.
+Works for all actions that run in a loop

     --dry-run OR -dr
           Run the program, but don't change/set anything.
 Useful for testing the behavior of the program